 January 2005: First office opens in Bromley

-The first officewas a 16m2 space in Bromley, London that Carl, Jakes and one additional staff member shared with another company.
-Carl used the bookshelf as a desk for the first three months - truly humble beginnings.
+The first office was a 16m2 space in Bromley, London, that Carl, Jakes and one additional staff member shared with another company.
+Carl used a bookshelf as a desk for the first three months - truly humble beginnings.
 The office then moved to Canada Water, the area we’re still in today.

 24 to 27 March 2005: First official Expat Explore trip

 Together, Carl and Jakes streamlined a weekend tour program that offered weekend trips to Paris.
 With previous experience in part-time weekend tours (which they ran twice a month throughout 2003 and 2004), Jakes and Carl knew all the best ways to explore Paris on foot, as well as the shortcuts on the underground Metro trains.
 Jakes and Carl were the first ever tour leaders for Expat Explore, and alternated weekends to lead the groups.
-They wanted tours to focus a lot on history, and made an effort to learn all there is was to know about the regions and cities included on their tours.
+They wanted tours to focus on history, and made an effort to learn everything about the regions and cities included on their tours.

-Back then the National Express was used as primary transport medium.
+Back then, the National Express was used as a primary mode of transport.
 Groups departed from Victoria Coach Station late on Fridays, and travelled overnight to Paris.
 After a packed weekend itinerary, they caught an overnight bus back to London to arrive bright and early on Monday morning - just in time for a shower and breakfast before getting back to work!

 From the very start Jakes and Carl knew that the secret of successful tours lies in knowing and understanding the passengers and their needs.